utalmighty/AC-JS/readme.md

 7- Can only decompress file which is compressed using this software only.<br>
 8- Touch command can create new folder or files.<br>
 9- filepath in tree command is optional.<br>
-10- As meta file contains characters seperated by comma therefore the comma in the orginal file are ignored.⚠️